rpy2/rpy2/doc/source/rhelp.rst

 Documentation page
 ------------------

-A particular documentation page is represented as an instance of class :class:`Page`
+A documentation page is represented as an instance of class :class:`Page`.

 .. autoclass:: rpy2.robjects.help.Page(struct_rdb)
    :show-inheritance: